 Unlike the UK, the BVI has no mandatory data retention laws or wide-scale surveillance programs, which affect UK VPN services.
 Similar to Switzerland, the British Virgin Islands are well-known for strong privacy protection and data secrecy, unlike the different Five Eyes countries.

 The judicial system in the BVI also cannot be compelled to force companies there to produce records on their customers.
 As a country, the BVI is fully independent and does not fall under any other country’s jurisdiction, despite the historical connection to Britain.
-We also see other VPNs incorporating in the BVI for these same reasons, as noted in the Surfshark review.

-4. Large and secure server network
+Large and secure VPN server network

 ExpressVPN offers a large selection of servers around the world, with a very secure network setup.